peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 ---

-# Why do I talk about typing?
+# Why do I talk about Typing?

 - It's been 7 years since typing appeared
     - In Python 3.5, at 2015